Introduction

 Clinical Perspective

-ChondroFiller offers a clear, non-surgical option within modern joint care.
-A 2023 study of an acellular collagen matrix injection for thumb-base osteoarthritis reported improvements in pain and grip strength (Corain et al., 2023), though responses vary and benefits cannot be guaranteed.
-Not everyone is a suitable candidate, so individual assessment matters.
+ChondroFiller offers a clearly defined non-surgical option within modern joint care.
+A 2023 study examining an acellular collagen matrix injection for thumb-base (trapeziometacarpal) osteoarthritis reported improvements in pain and grip strength (Corain, M., Zanotti, F., Giardini, M., Gasperotti, L., Invernizzi, E., Biasi, V., and Lavagnolo, U., 2023.
+The use of an acellular collagen matrix ChondroFiller Liquid for trapeziometacarpal osteoarthritis.
+Cartilage).
+Published evidence in knee and hip applications shows patient-reported outcome improvements over 12 to 36 months, though responses cannot be guaranteed and not everyone is a suitable candidate.
+Individual assessment is essential.

 Conclusion